Blending our built environment with our natural environment, creating healthy + balanced spaces; inside + out.

 In the past few years, the terms ‘wellness architecture’ and ‘wellness interior design’ have surged in popularity, as people become more aware and discerning of the space in which they live, work or play.
 As more research is conducted and the the real-life impacts of our spaces continue to be measured, the responsibility to design and build more sustainable, harmonious and healthy spaces is becoming all the more important.

-In order to do this, we look at five elements of design and building where we can apply wellness principles; Air, Water, Light, Biophilia and Sound.
+In order to do this, we look at seven elements of design and building where we can apply wellness principles.

 AIR